metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 - `priority` (Number) The priority value.
 Various system components use this field to find the priority of the pod.
 When Priority Admission Controller is enabled, it prevents users from setting this field.
 The admission controller populates this field from PriorityClassName.
 The higher the value, the higher the priority.
 - `priority_class_name` (String) If specified, indicates the pod's priority. 'system-node-critical' and 'system-cluster-critical' are two special keywords which indicate the highest priorities with the former being the highest priority.
 Any other name must be defined by creating a PriorityClass object with that name.
 If not specified, the pod priority will be default or zero if there is no default.
 - `readiness_gates` (Attributes List) If specified, all readiness gates will be evaluated for pod readiness.
 A pod is ready when all its containers are ready AND all conditions specified in the readiness gates have status equal to 'True' More info: https://git.k8s.io/enhancements/keps/sig-network/580-pod-readiness-gates (see [below for nested schema](#nestedatt--spec--template--spec--readiness_gates))
 - `resource_claims` (Attributes List) ResourceClaims defines which ResourceClaims must be allocated and reserved before the Pod is allowed to start.
-The resources will be made available to those containers which consume them by name.This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.This field is immutable. (see [below for nested schema](#nestedatt--spec--template--spec--resource_claims))
+The resources will be made available to those containers which consume them by name.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable. (see [below for nested schema](#nestedatt--spec--template--spec--resource_claims))
 - `restart_policy` (String) Restart policy for all containers within the pod.
 One of Always, OnFailure, Never.
 In some contexts, only a subset of those values may be permitted.
 Default to Always.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy
 - `runtime_class_name` (String) RuntimeClassName refers to a RuntimeClass object in the node.k8s.io group, which should be used to run this pod.
 If no RuntimeClass resource matches the named class, the pod will not be run.
 If unset or empty, the 'legacy' RuntimeClass will be used, which is an implicit class with an empty definition that uses the default runtime handler.
 More info: https://git.k8s.io/enhancements/keps/sig-node/585-runtime-class
 - `scheduler_name` (String) If specified, the pod will be dispatched by specified scheduler.
 If not specified, the pod will be dispatched by default scheduler.
 - `scheduling_gates` (Attributes List) SchedulingGates is an opaque list of values that if specified will block scheduling the pod.
-If schedulingGates is not empty, the pod will stay in the SchedulingGated state and the scheduler will not attempt to schedule the pod.SchedulingGates can only be set at pod creation time, and be removed only afterwards. (see [below for nested schema](#nestedatt--spec--template--spec--scheduling_gates))
+If schedulingGates is not empty, the pod will stay in the SchedulingGated state and the scheduler will not attempt to schedule the pod.
+SchedulingGates can only be set at pod creation time, and be removed only afterwards. (see [below for nested schema](#nestedatt--spec--template--spec--scheduling_gates))
 - `security_context` (Attributes) PodSecurityContext holds pod-level security attributes and common container settings.
 Some fields are also present in container.securityContext.
 Field values of container.securityContext take precedence over field values of PodSecurityContext. (see [below for nested schema](#nestedatt--spec--template--spec--security_context))
 - `service_account` (String) DeprecatedServiceAccount is a deprecated alias for ServiceAccountName.
 Deprecated: Use serviceAccountName instead.
 - `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run this pod.
 More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/
 - `set_hostname_as_fqdn` (Boolean) If true the pod's hostname will be configured as the pod's FQDN, rather than the leaf name (the default).
 In Linux containers, this means setting the FQDN in the hostname field of the kernel (the nodename field of struct utsname).
 In Windows containers, this means setting the registry value of hostname for the registry key HKEY_LOCAL_MACHINESYSTEMCurrentControlSetServicesTcpipParameters to FQDN.
 If a pod does not have FQDN, this has no effect.
 Default to false.